About Us

 Our Philosophy

-St. Elizabeth Ann Seton Catholic School creates a nurturing environment where each student is given the opportunity to grow in faith, knowledge, and character within a Catholic community.
+St. Elizabeth Ann Seton Catholic School creates a nurturing environment where each student is given the opportunity to grow in faith, family, knowledge and service within a Catholic community.

-We recognize the individuality of each student and partner with parents in the care and formation of their children.
-Together, we set high standards for all learners, facilitate academic development, and encourage students to strive for their personal best.
+We recognize the individuality of each student and partner with families in the care and formation of their children.
+Together, we set high standards for all learners, facilitating academic, spiritual, and social development.
+Students are encouraged to be proud of their accomplishments and strive to do their personal best each day.

-As Catholic educators, we foster a desire for life-long learning and the achievement of excellence.
-The educational and spiritual environment instills integrity, self‐worth, and the dignity of all individuals and an acceptance of others.
-Ultimately preparing our students to be Christian witnesses and to actively live their faith.
+We foster a desire for discipleship.
+The educational and spiritual development instills integrity and self-worth, in order to value the dignity of all individuals and acceptance of others.
+Ultimately, students are prepared to be Christian witnesses, actively living and sharing their faith.

 Our School Prayer